BIGWangYuDong/lqit/CONTRIBUTING.md

    - Prefix: add new feature \[Feature\], fix bug \[Fix\], related to documents \[Docs\], in developing \[WIP\] (which will not be reviewed temporarily)
    - Introduce main changes, results and influences on other modules in short description
    - Associate related issues and pull requests with a milestone

+6. If you introduce other third-party libraries, or borrow codes from third-party libraries, please confirm that their licenses are compatible with LQIT, and add `This code is inspired from http://` to the borrowed code